The Numbers and People That Tell the Story of AI Horizons 2025

 According to Governor Josh Shapiro, Pennsylvania state employees save 95 minutes daily using ChatGPT Enterprise.

-Governor Shapiro has expanded deployment to all 80,000 qualified state employees.
+Governor Shapiro has expanded rollout to all 80,000 qualified state employees.

 "I see AI not as a job replacer but a job enhancer," Governor Shapiro emphasized, joining CMU President Farnam Jahanian onstage.
 "Folks shouldn't fear AI."